Distributed Optimal Coverage Control in Multi-agent Systems: Known and Unknown Environments: Notations and Preliminaries

 The directed graph $\mathcal{G}=(\mathcal{V},\mathcal{E})$, where $\mathcal{V}=\{v_1,v_2,\dots,v_n\}$ is the collection of agent indexes and $\mathcal{E} \in \mathcal{V} \times \mathcal{V}$ is the set of edges connecting different agents, serves as a representation of the communication topology among $n$ agents.
 If $(v_i,v_j)\in \mathcal{E}$, it means that the agent $j$ and the agent $i$ are neighbors and that the agent $j$ can obtain information from the agent $i$.
 The presumption is that self edges, i.e., $(v_i,v_i)$, is not permitted.
 Suppose, a function $l: \mathcal{V}\times \mathcal{V} \to \mathbb{R}$ such that $l_{i,j}>0$ if $(v_i,v_j)\in \mathcal{E}$, and $l_{i,j}=0$ if $(v_i,v_j)\notin \mathcal{E}$, where $l_{i,j}\ge 0$ represents the strength of communication between agents $i$ and $j$.

 Additionally, $\mathbf{L} \in \mathbb{R}^{n \times n}$ is the system's weighted graph Laplacian and is defined as

 If the agents network is connected, the graph's Laplacian is positive semi-definite, and it has precisely one zero eigenvalue with the associated eigenvector of $\mathbf{1}_{n \times 1}$.
-Furthermore, $\kappa(\cdot)$ is the heavy side function and is defined as follows:
+Furthermore, $\kappa(\cdot)$ is the Heaviside function and is defined as follows:

 In addition, $\delta(\cdot)$ is the derivative of $\kappa(\cdot)$, and $ \delta(x)=0, \quad \forall x \neq 0,$ and $\int \delta(x)\mathrm{d}x=1$.